upstarter/automata/README.md

   - Heterogeneous agents equipped with reasoning and knowledge components provide AI architects a selection of *graphical*, *reinforcement learning*, and *neuroevolution* based orchestrated agent constellations for a variety of real world environments.

   - Why and How Elixir?
 Elixir for world class communication & control fault tolerance and distribution.
-To overcome high dimensional function approximation limitations, we primarily focus on unsupervised learning and architecture search.
+Nx is used perform numerical computation.
+We primarily focus on unsupervised learning and architecture search.
 Evolutionary architecture search (EAS?) evolves populations of feed-forward neural networks without computationally expensive backpropagation.
-However, Mixture of Experts (MoE) Deep Learning is on the roadmap and will be accomplished by leveraging Python, Julia, or Rust inter-operability or microservices.
+However, Mixture of Experts (MoE) Deep Learning is on the roadmap.

 #### The `Automata` framework has three abstract semantic layers: